MicrosoftDocs/powerapps-docs/articles/add-data-connection.md

    ms.date="06/23/2016"
    ms.author="archanan"/>

-# Add a data connection in an app #
+# Add a data connection in PowerApps #
 In PowerApps, add a connection in an existing app or an app that you're building from scratch.
 Connect to SharePoint, Salesforce, OneDrive, or [another data source](connections-list.md), and then display and manage data in that source from your app, as in these examples:

 - Connect to OneDrive, and manage data in an Excel workbook in your app.
 - Connect to Twilio, and send an SMS message from your app.
-- Connect to SQL Azure, and update a table from your app.
+- Connect to SQL Server, and update a table from your app.

 You can add a connection in PowerApps, as this topic describes, or on [powerapps.com](https://web.powerapps.com), as [Manage connections](add-manage-connections.md) describes.